sanand0/tools-in-data-science-public/project-llm-analysis-quiz.md

 Your endpoint must:

 1. Verify the `secret` matches what you provided in the Google Form.
 2. Respond with a HTTP 200 JSON response if the secret matches.
-Else respond with HTTP 403.
-(We'll check this.)
+Respond with HTTP 400 for invalid JSON and HTTP 403 for invalid secrets.
+(We'll check this with incorrect payloads.)
 3. Visit the `url` and solve the quiz on that page.

 The quiz page will be a human-readable JavaScript-rendered HTML page with a data-related task.

-Here's a **sample** quiz page (not the actual quiz you will receive):
+Here's a **sample** quiz page (not the actual quiz you will receive).
+(This requires DOM execution, hence a headless browser.)

 ```html
 <div id="result"></div>